-EVS started to implement Agile methods (more specifically SCRUM) more than 3 years ago, but the adoption by a larger number of teams accelerated since two years given the good results.
+EVS started to implement Agile methods (mainly Scrum framework) more than 4 years ago, but the adoption by a larger number of teams accelerated since two years given the good results.
 Agile methods are groups of project management and piloting practices, They are based on an iterative, incremental and adaptive development cycle and must respect four fundamental values, broken down into twelve principles, forming the basis of common or complementary practices.
-Thanks to the agile method, the applicant obtains better visibility of work management than with a conventional method.
-A better involvement of the client in the process also allows the team to obtain regular feedback so that the necessary changes can be applied directly.
+Thanks to Agile methods, the applicant obtains better visibility of work management than with a conventional method.
+A better involvement of the client in the process also allows teams to obtain regular feedback so that the necessary changes can be applied directly.

-Scrum is the most popular Agile method and one of the most recognized.
+Scrum is the most popular Agile framework and one of the most recognized.
 It is an iterative, holistic framework that focuses on common goals by delivering products of the greatest value in a productive and creative way.
 This method aims to accelerate the development of software.
 In addition, it ensures the realization of a functional software throughout the duration of its creation.

-Today the majority of the development teams at EVS already work using these methods.
+Today most of the development teams at EVS already work using these methods.